michaelfong2017/michaelfong2017.github.io/notes/design_patterns.md

 }
 ```

 Clients should not need to care about how the coordinates are got.
+For
-For instance, the coordinates can be got by reading a json file or doing some calculations.
-These can be achieved by amending the `getXCoordinate()` and `getYCoordinate()` functions without modifying clients' codes.
+instance, the coordinates can be got by reading a json file or doing
+some calculations.
+These can be achieved by amending the
+`getXCoordinate()` and `getYCoordinate()` functions without modifying
+clients’ codes.